Benaro-integrity/docker-wordpress/README.md

 # Dockerize A Wordpress Site
-How to dockerize a WordPress website using Docker Compose.

 To deploy a WordPress site in a container, you need a minimum of two core containers (the WordPress application and a database), but a production-ready stack typically requires four services to handle traffic and security safely.

 ## Core Services (Mandatory)